raspishake/peak-particle-velocity/README.md

 # peak-particle-velocity
 Raspberry Shake Peak Particle Velocity (PPV) calculation script

-This script will read data from a 3D unit on the Raspberry Shake AM network and convert the output displacement (in mm) into Ground Vibration measurement (PPV - in mm/s).
+This script will read data from a 3D unit on the Raspberry Shake AM network (or in stand-alone mode) and convert the output displacement (in mm) into Ground Vibration measurement (PPV - in mm/s).

 The source for the conversion formula is [here](https://www.castlegroup.co.uk/guidance/ground-vibration/ground-vibration/).